ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport data stream.
 Those signals are propagated by the WebTransport implementation to the application.

-A WebTransport application SHALL provide an error code for those operations.
+A WebTransport application MUST provide an error code for those operations.
 Since WebTransport shares the error code space with HTTP/3, WebTransport application errors for streams are limited to an unsigned 32-bit integer, assuming values between 0x00000000 and 0xffffffff.
-WebTransport implementations SHALL remap those error codes into the error range reserved for WT_APPLICATION_ERROR, where 0x00000000 corresponds to 0x52e4a40fa8db, and 0xffffffff corresponds to 0x52e5ac983162.
-Note that there are code points inside that range of form "0x1f * N + 0x21" that are reserved by {{Section 8.1 of HTTP3}}; those have to be skipped when mapping the error codes (i.e. the two HTTP/3 error codepoints adjacent to a reserved codepoint would map to two adjacent WebTransport application error codepoints).
+WebTransport implementations MUST remap those error codes into the error range reserved for WT_APPLICATION_ERROR, where 0x00000000 corresponds to 0x52e4a40fa8db, and 0xffffffff corresponds to 0x52e5ac983162.
+Note that there are codepoints inside that range of form "0x1f * N + 0x21" that are reserved by {{Section 8.1 of HTTP3}}; those have to be skipped when mapping the error codes (i.e. the two HTTP/3 error codepoints adjacent to a reserved codepoint would map to two adjacent WebTransport application error codepoints).
 An example pseudocode can be seen in {{fig-remap-errors}}.

 ~~~~~~~~~~
     first = 0x52e4a40fa8db